‘RHONY’ Star Ramona Singer Lashes Out At Gizelle Bryant, Claps Bizarrely After Being Called Out As A Diva

 Later on in the Watch What Happens Live taping, Singer was confronted by both Dolores Catania and Vicki Gunvalson, both of whom have taken issue with Singer’s diva behavior in the past, as part of Cohen’s “Squash That Beef” segment.

-As The Inquisitr previously reported, Singer also caused a stir at BravoCon after she dissed former co-star Bethenny Frankel and suggested the new season of The Real Housewives of New York City would be better without her.
+As The Inquisitr previously reported, Singer also caused a stir at BravoCon after she dissed her former co-star Bethenny Frankel and suggested the new season of The Real Housewives of New York City would be better now that Frankel has left the show.